JaapvanEkris/openrowingmonitor/docs/physics_openrowingmonitor.md

 ## Relevant rotational metrics

 Typically, actual measurements are done in the rotational part of the rower, on the flywheel.
-We explicitly assume that Open Rowing Monitor measures the flywheel movement (directly or indirectly).
+We explicitly assume that OpenRowingMonitor measures the flywheel movement (directly or indirectly).
 Some rowing machines are known to measure the movement of the driving axle and thus the velocity and direction of the handle, and not the driven flywheel.
 This type of measurement blocks access to the physical behaviour of the flywheel (especially acceleration and coast down behaviour), thus making most of the physics engine irrelevant.
-Open Rowing Monitor can handle some of these rowing machines by fixing specific parameters, but as this measurement approach excludes any meaningful measurement, we will exclude it in the further description.
+OpenRowingMonitor can handle some of these rowing machines by fixing specific parameters, but as this measurement approach excludes any meaningful measurement, we will exclude it in the further description.

 In a typical rowing machine, there is a magnetic reed sensor or optical sensor that will measure time between either magnets or reflective stripes on the flywheel or impellor, which gives an **Impulse** each time a magnet or stripe passes.
 For example, when the flywheel rotates on a NordicTrack RX800, the passing of a magnet on the flywheel triggers a reed-switch, that delivers a pulse to our Raspberry Pi.

 Depending on the **number of impulse providers** (i.e. the number of magnets or stripes), the number of impulses per rotation increases, increasing the resolution of the measurement.
-As described in [the architecture](Architecture.md), Open Rowing Monitor's `GpioTimerService.js` measures the time between two subsequent impulses and reports as a *currentDt* value.
+As described in [the architecture](Architecture.md), OpenRowingMonitor's `GpioTimerService.js` measures the time between two subsequent impulses and reports as a *currentDt* value.
 The constant stream of *currentDt* values is the basis for all our angular calculations, which are typically performed in the `pushValue()` function of `engine/Flywheel.js`.

-Open Rowing Monitor needs to keep track of several metrics about the flywheel and its state, including:
+OpenRowingMonitor needs to keep track of several metrics about the flywheel and its state, including:

 * The **Angular Distance** of the flywheel in Radians (denoted with &theta;): in essence the distance the flywheel has traveled (i.e. the number of Radians the flywheel has rotated) since the start of the session;